SBTI-IT/elms/README.md

 ## v2.3
 - Sends an email notification to employee after leave application status is changed
-- MS Excel spreadsheet has extra columns inducating the From-To and Days remaining
+- MS Excel spreadsheet has extra columns showing the From-To and Days remaining
 - Calculates leave days remaining for Supervisor and Employee

 ## v2.0